Innhold er ikke tilgjengelig i valgt språk enda

 <div class="container" th:utext="${blogPost.summary}"></div><br><br>

-What I will try to do to avoid Cross Site Scripting XSS, is to check the XML before injecting it into the web page.
+What I do to avoid Cross Site Scripting (XSS), is to check the html before injecting it into the web page.
 It is possible to remove plain HTML in markup and RTF, but a better approach is to scan and remove the potential dangerous parts after the HTML is generated.
 I have used the Owasp html Java Sanitizer library to do this.

-Generates .jar to deploy on Docker container Can generate .war to deploy on Tomcat (change pom)
+I generate .jar to deploy on Docker container and use Jib.
+I can generate .war to deploy on Tomcat (change pom)

 The jib-maven plugin is faster to use than the spring-boot-maven-plugin and more flexible.
 Recommended.
 Both method uses no dockerfile.